simonyangg/adventcode_2022/README.md

-# adventcode_2022
-Advent code 2022 daily tasks
+# Advent of code 2022
-For opening and runing project you need to have Xcode 13 and above installed on your machine.
+ Daily tasks

+## Prerequisites
-The tasks are implemented with Swift 5.0 in Xcode Playgrounds
+*The tasks are implemented with Swift 5.0 in Xcode Playground*

+- Xcode 13 - to open and run the project